alescernivec/cernivec-si/README.md

 and now, you are serving the newly created content.
 Of course, putting this in cronjob is better.

+If this does not work, use ```-I``` switch with the command.
+This will take into account that this goes for incremental build.

+Important: post must be in the past!
+In case you use future dates, there will be no post generated and no error!
+Strange.

 ## Set up nginx

 In the example above docker-compose file has port ```8080``` used as Jekyll's HTTP port.
 Nginx's ```.conf``` file should be similar to this: